Video editing at your fingertips

 Microsoft Surface Book 2 – Detachable Screen

-The first generation Surface Book got mixed reviews.
+The first-generation Surface Book got mixed reviews.
 Fortunately, Microsoft has made some adjustments and the results are looking pretty good so far.
 What you do get with this version is a 15” screen that easily detaches from the keyboard.
 Many applaud the convenience this offers as it provides a great deal more control as far as utilizing the touchscreen for easier editing.
-The resolution of the Surface Book 2 is quite a bit sharper than many Windows based laptops.
+The resolution of the Surface Book 2 is quite a bit sharper than many Windows-based laptops.
 This lands it among the top three choices for Windows laptops for video editing.
-Add to this the fact that it has a super powerful processor, and this one is most definitely a contender.
-Price tag is a bit steeper than some of the others, but all signs seem to point to the fact that it is worth the money.
+Add to this the fact that it has a super-powerful processor, and this one is most definitely a contender.
+The price tag is a bit steeper than some of the others, but all signs seem to point to the fact that it is worth the money.

 Dell Inspiron 14 5000 – Undeniable Performance

 Dell can always be counted on to come out with some superior performing laptops, and this 14” 5000 series is certainly no exception.
-One of the most attractive things about this model is the price.
+One of the most attractive things about this model is the price, which certainly make a case for being one of the best laptops for video editing within its price range.
 Far below some of the others, the cost of this laptop makes it almost too attractive to pass up, starting at around 600.00.
 That said, there are a few drawbacks to this laptop, such as the fact that the graphics tend to be somewhat lower end, and you may not get the results you’re looking for when it comes to 4k editing.
 But all in all, especially for those new to the realm of video editing, this could potentially be a great buy.
-Get your feet wet with this unit, see if this is something you want to go further with and then potentially upgrade from there.
+Get your feet wet with this unit, see if this is something you want to go further with, and then potentially upgrade from there.